 Aeon has designated a person responsible for diversity promotion, a leader to realize a corporation offering exceptional opportunities for women, and a leader to achieve an excellent workplace for women in each of 65 Group companies.
 All Aeon companies are now analyzing their status, identifying issues, and implementing their own ideas to solve the issues.
 Four times a year the Daimanzoku Summit is held.
-It is attended by leaders and people responsible for diversity promotion to share information between Group companies for utilization in activities at their own rapidly spearheading diversity throughout the Group with efforts that include opportunities to hear lectures regarding diversity efforts both inside and outside of Group companies.
+It is attended by leaders and people responsible for diversity promotion to share information between Group companies for utilization in activities at their own companies.